 Even better, it is SO easy to make (it literally takes 5 minutes to whip up).

 - I recommend this cornmeal and this oil for the perfect skillet of cornbread!
+And of course, a quality cast-iron skillet is a must.

 - No buttermilk on hand?
 No biggie!
 Just add a splash of white vinegar to regular milk, let it sit for a few minutes, and it’s almost exactly like the real thing.